IamMohitM/iammohitm.github.io/_posts/2020-6-3-Graph Based Image Segmentation.md

 #### Explanation:
 1. `makeComponent` creates a component with a single element(pixel).
 As you will see in utils.cpp, that initially each pixel is part of a separate component.
-2. `createEdge` creates an Edge object using two Pixel Object pointers and sets weight as the absolute difference between the pixel intensities.
+2. `createEdge` creates an Edge object using two Pixel Object pointers and sets weight depending on the colorSpace given.
+If we are comparing rgb differences then `edgeDifferenceFunction` is `rgbPixelDifference` euclidean difference of rgb values) otherwise it is `grayPixelDifference`(absolute difference between the pixel intensities).
 3. `mergeComponents` has multi-fold operations.
 If Component A is merged into Component B (rank(A) < rank(B)):
     - Sets A's representative _parent_ as B's representative.
     - Add's all the pixels A to the pixels of the component B